 Specific industries or sectors of the economy (through the introduction of new gTLDs)

-Registry services providers
+Registry service providers

-Domain name resellers
+Domain name resellers?
+Do we have any conditions and terms for reselling or it is a speculator process ?

-Root zone maintainer (through IANA Functions Contract)
+Root zone maintainer (through IANA Functions existing or future Contract)

 Parties that affect ICANN

-Parties affecting ICANN are parties that influence ICANN’s decisions or actions, either directly or indirectly, or shape the environment in which ICANN operates.
+Parties affecting ICANN are parties that have impact on ICANN’s decisions or actions, either directly or indirectly, or shape the environment in which ICANN operates.

 Parties affecting ICANN directly

 The group classifies as parties affecting ICANN directly the individuals or entities that participate directly in ICANN’s decision processes.
-They would therefore include:
+They would therefore include but not limited ? :

 Registry Stakeholder Group (RySG) and Registrar Stakeholder Group (RrSG)

-Commercial business users (BC), Intellectual Property Constituency (IPC), Internet Service Provider and Connectivity Providers Constituency (ISPCP)
+Commercial Business users (BC), Intellectual Property Constituency (IPC), Internet Service Provider and Connectivity Providers Constituency (ISPCP)

 Non-Commercial Users Constituency (NCUC), Not for Profit Operational Concerns Constituency (NPOC)